-

 - Amount of tea: 5-7 grams per 150 ml of water.

-Shu Puer 2015 "Nanno Tea Trees" of the Yunfuxiang factory is a true masterpiece of tea art.
-Its deep, rich taste and multifaceted aroma make it a welcome guest at a tea ceremony.
-This puer will be a wonderful addition to your tea collection and will give you unforgettable moments of enjoyment.
+The 2015 Shu Pu'er "Nannuo Tea Trees" from the Yunfuxiang Tea Factory is a true masterpiece of tea art.
+Its deep, rich flavor and multifaceted aroma make it a welcome addition to any tea ceremony.
+This pu'er will be a wonderful addition to your tea collection and will provide unforgettable moments of enjoyment.

 Country